AI4WORK-Project/sliding-work-sharing/README.md

   "appliedRules": [
     {
       "name": "1",
-      "ifClause": "noOfTrucksInQueue IS LOW",
+      "condition": "IF noOfTrucksInQueue IS LOW",
-      "thenClause": "[suggestedWorkSharingApproach IS AI_AUTONOMOUSLY]",
+      "consequence": "THEN [suggestedWorkSharingApproach IS AI_AUTONOMOUSLY]",
       "weight": "1.0",
       "degreeOfSupport": "0.5"
     }